CRUD Operations

 // NOT LIKE

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { email: { op: '$not like', value: '%spam%' } }
+where: { email: { op: "$not like", value: "%spam%" } },

 });